hypertestco/sample-errors/readme.md

 4. Your application will be available on http://<your_repo_owner_name>-<your_branch_name>-sample-errors.demo-k8s.hypertest.co
 5. For eg: For this branch: owner name is hypertestco and branch name is main so the build for this branch will be deployed on http://hypertestco-main-sample-errors.demo-k8s.hypertest.co
 6. The Pipeine will automatically start a new test run in HyperTest where it will compare responses between the main branch build and your PR branch build and give you the analyzed test reports
-7. You can see the test results on your github PR itself under checks with name "Hypertest check"
+7. You can see the test results on your github PR itself under checks with name "Hypertest check", it also has a link which will redirect you to your test run on HyperTest Dashboard
 ![image](https://user-images.githubusercontent.com/111106290/225868698-01c9b583-7b39-4425-b07e-3a2ab76dca98.png)